thoughtsunificator/instagram-dm-unsender/README.md

 # instagram-dm-unsender (idmu)

+Userscript that allows you to mass unsend all your DMs on Instagram

 As of 2023 [instagram.com](https://www.instagram.com) doesn't allow batch unsending of messages which is why this project came to be.

 The userscript allows a user to batch unsend DMs in a thread on the web version of [instagram.com](https://www.instagram.com)